Koi-sof/Phase-4-Group-9-Project-Sentiment-Analysis/README.md

 - **Tokenization**: Breaking down the text into individual words.
 - **Removing stop words**: Filtering out common but non-informative words (e.g., "the", "and").
 - **Lemmatization**: Reducing words to their base or root form.

-### 3.1 Word Cloud Visualization

-A **WordCloud** is generated to visualize the most frequent terms in the dataset.
-This helps in understanding which words are most commonly used in tweets related to Apple and Google.

 ## 4. Model Building